o355/PyWeather/README.md

 ## GitLab Migration Notice
 PyWeather is being migrated (imported) to GitLab at this time.
+GitLab imports are pretty slow as they're getting hammered with imports but hopefully things should get fixed soon.

-Please avoid contributing until the import has completed.
+Please avoid contributing to this repo until the migration has completed.

 When the import is done you'll be able to access PyWeather at https://gitlab.com/o355/pyweather.